 I can’t say enough about staff on AmaWaterways.
 A river cruise is relatively close quarters with a variety of ages and interests.
 The AmaLyra staff was able to make my 14-year-old son feel as pampered as his 85-year-old grandfather.
 The entryway of the ship has a massive front desk, like a hotel, and this is where many requests and shore excursions are handled, but the service on AmaWaterways goes well beyond this.
 From the bar staff to the restaurant staff to housekeeping, everyone takes the time to get to know each and every guest and cater to their preferences.
 Their secret isn’t just about making everyone feel welcome; the AmaWaterways approach goes well beyond that.
 The cruise director and cruise manager take the time to understand the reason that every person is on a sailing and the staff strives to make their trip special.

 Dining on the AmaLyra is an absolute treat.
 Excellent food and wine is an integral part of any trip to France and AmaWaterways ensures that this isn’t lost on their guests.
-Regional specialities are available at every meal, so the food is part of the exploratory travel experience.
+Regional specialities are available at every meal, so the food is part of the exploratory travel experience, along with wine tastings.
 From frog legs to escargot to mussels to the biggest cheese spread we have ever seen, our week included incredible variety and options.
-Every meal includes a special wine pairing and presentation.
+Every lunch and dinner includes a special wine pairing and presentation.
 It almost feels like a dedicated wine cruise at times.
 The food isn’t all rich and heavy — meal choices always include lighter options like salads and fresh vegetables, as well as a variety of proteins.